Azure-Samples/java-on-azure-examples/appservice/javase-quarkus/README.md

 You can see the application in action at http://localhost:8080/hello

-## Deploy the Quarkus application using managed JavaSE
+## Deploy the managed JavaSE Quarkus application

 To deploy the application use the following command lines: